Finance Watch: Structure and financing

-The organization’s budget has as its main sources project funding from the European Union and grants from several charitable foundations: Adessium Foundation, Fondation pour le progrès de l’homme, Friedrich-Ebert-Stiftung, Better Markets, Open Society Initiative for Europe, as well as individual donations and members’ fees and contributions.
+The organization's budget has as its main sources project funding from the European Union and grants from several charitable foundations as well as individual donations and members' fees and contributions.

 Principles

-The declared mission of Finance Watch is “to strengthen the voice of society in the reform of financial regulation by conducting advocacy and presenting public interest arguments to lawmakers and the public as a counterweight to the private interest lobbying of the financial industry”.
+The declared mission of Finance Watch is "to strengthen the voice of society in the reform of financial regulation by conducting advocacy and presenting public interest arguments to lawmakers and the public as a counterweight to the private interest lobbying of the financial industry".

 The organization states it follows six principles in the pursuit of this mission: